joewadcan/intro_to_code_site/README.md

   - 4 Assignments are due throughout the course, reinforcing learning.
   - Each assignment is to be done at home.
 - **100% = Participation + Quizzes + Assignments**

+## Testimonials

+> "I just joined SendGrid and am convinced that the fact that I took your coding class gave me an edge in getting this job -- so thank you!" - Matt (Fall 13)

+> "Loved the class!
+Literally everything we went over tonight was relevant for my job." - Ray (Spring 2013)

+> "I'm not in a technical role but super helpful base that I've used to learn more and be able to add value as a PM.
+All that to say, thanks for all your help!" - Eduardo (Fall 14)

+> "Hi Joe!
+I'm proud to say that the Intro the Code class has made a significant difference for me during my summer internship last year and now full-time.
+I'm now a Branch International, a microfinance startup - thanks so much!" - Sarah (Spring 16)

+> "I am working over the summer as a product manager for the first time at Walmart Ecommerce and your intro to code class was everything that I needed to start with the right foot and gain respect from engineering!”  - Gabriela (Fall 17)

+> "I'm now in my third day at Mux, and just wanted to let you know that I am soooo glad that I took your course. 😀 About 80% of my new intro to code vocab has already been mentioned or discussed!
+Without the course I might have been the dumbest intern ever...
+Thanks!" - Scarlett (Fall 2018)

+## Pricing

+Admission to the course has a fixed cost of $Placeholder per student.
+This covers all 7 sessions.
+More details are located on the purchasing page [here](https://ti.to/workwithdevs/summer-2018)

+- $Placeholder per student
+- Refunds